The Bekins Blog

 - Cobwebs and spider eggs

-Properly drain gasoline and fuels from your tools.
-Most moving companies will not allow you to move tools that are full of flammable fuels because gasoline can leak out of tools when the vibration of the moving van loosens their fuel caps.
+Properly drain gasoline and fuels from your tools (especially garden tools like lawnmowers).
+Most moving companies will not allow you to load moving tools that are full of flammable fuels as gasoline can leak out when the vibration of the moving van loosens their fuel caps.

 Not only is leaking fuel a fire hazard, but the gasoline can drip or pool on other expensive household goods.
-Fuels can soak and stain boxes… and your goods end up smelling like gasoline.
+Fuels can also soak and stain boxes… which leaves your goods smelling like gasoline.

 How to Properly Remove Fuel & Oil from Your Tools

 Never dump gas, oil or lubricants in your yard or down your drains.
-Take spent fuel and lubricants to an approved disposal site like an auto-service garage or local recycling facility.
+Take spent fuel and lubricants to an approved disposal site in your area like an auto-service garage or local recycling facility.

 Take blades out of circular saws, table saws and other motorized saws.
 Otherwise, mounted blades can become warped or damaged during the move.
-Additionally, follow these tips to keep your tools safe:
+Follow these tips to keep your tools safe:

 - Use rubber guards around saw teeth so they don’t puncture moving boxes

-- Pack saw blades upright when possible and allow plenty of cushioning between the blades
+- Pack saw blades upright when possible and allow plenty of cushioning such as bubble wrap between the blades

-- Remove drill bits from drills, impact wrenches and drivers
+- Remove drill bits from drills, impact wrenches & drivers

 - Pack bits separately from fasteners like nails and screws so they’re easier to locate in your new workshop or garage